Traffickers’ jungle prison camps on the Thai-Malaysian border ‘operating for years’, say Rohingya migrants in Malaysia.

 [This article appeared in Myanmar’s Mizzima Weekly print magazine in 2015 but not online.
 I decided to post it here more than a year later because the Rohingya homeland in northern Rakhine State is once again attracting international media coverage.
 Even Malaysian PM Najib wants to take advantage of the crisis this round.
 The spotlight won’t last long.
 There was another brief international moment in spring 2015 when the overloaded boats were drifting around the Andaman Sea and various governments vowed at a high-profile multinational meeting in Bangkok that the recent arrivals in Indonesia, Malaysia and Thailand would be resettled in third countries within a year.
 In the weeks after, though, I was unable to interest any international media outlets in why thousands of stateless Rohingya risk their lives to reach Malaysia each year or how they live illegally once they get there.
 Fortunately, Mizzima was interested.

 As for that one-year deadline?
 Who knows or cares?
-When it was coming up, I emailed the NGOs and individuals that had appeared last year to have some knowledge and interaction with Rohingya (not to be confused with the much greater number that tweet relentlessly, often spreading baseless rumors, but don’t do anything else).
+When it was coming up, I emailed the NGOs and individuals that had appeared last year to have some knowledge and interaction with Rohingya (not to be confused with the much greater number that tweet relentlessly, often spreading baseless rumors and phony images, but don’t do anything else).
 Only one person replied.
 She said she heard that the Rohingya that had arrived in northern Sumatra in 2015 had made their way across the Straits of Malacca to Malaysia, but she had no details.
 That movement is interesting because the Acehnese were very welcoming to their fellow Muslims last year; my guess is that the Rohingya wanted to join relatives in Malaysia.
-The trial in Thailand of more than 100 people involved in trafficking Rohingya through Thailand drags on.
-Malaysia has displayed much less interest in prosecuting alleged traffickers, especially police officers, which won’t surprise Rohingya in Malaysia in the least.
+The trial in Thailand of more than 100 people involved in trafficking Rohingya ultimately convicted 62 persons, including an army general, two provincial politicians and many local businessmen.
+Malaysia has displayed much less interest in prosecuting alleged traffickers.
+Twelve police officers were arrested but charges were dropped without a trial in March 2017.
+I know that, while not surprised by that outcome, Rohingya in Malaysia must be especially distressed that no Malaysian immigration officials were charged.
+How difficult would it be to trace the holders of those mysterious Maybank and CIMB accounts where ransom payments were deposited?
+It’s difficult to take the Malaysian government’s expressions of concern for Rohingya welfare too seriously.

 While traffickers’ jungle prisons along the Thai-Malaysian border were first widely exposed by Reuter’s reports published almost two years ago, they have been well known to Rohingya in Myanmar and Malaysia for more than a decade.